openwisp/openwisp-radius/docs/source/developer/setup.rst

 -----------------------------------------

-If you already have a freeradius 3 database with the default schema, you should be able to use it with openwisp-radius (and openwisp-radius) easily:
+If you already have a freeradius 3 database with the default schema, you should be able to use it with openwisp-radius (and extended apps) easily:

 1. first of all, back up your existing database;
 2. configure django to connect to your existing database;